Children and Family Justice Center

 The current Youth Services Center's aging facilities, some of which date back to 1952, require increasingly costly maintenance.
 The facility has almost twice the number of detention beds needed today, while lacking any space for youth and family programs designed to prevent future court-involvement.
 After estimating the costs of a full renovation and a price tag of over $40 million just to replace the existing facility's core operating systems, the King County Executive, Superior Court and County Council decided that it was time to replace the center altogether.
 In 2012, King County voters agreed when they passed a levy for its replacement.

 Supporting youth and families

 The Children and Family Justice Center will replace the outdated Youth Services Center with a flexible and therapeutic facility that provides modern youth and family court services as well as a trauma-informed juvenile detention center.
 The new facility will provide a respectful and supportive environment to link even more youth and families – court-involved or not – with services and non-profit organizations in their own communities.
 Construction at 12th Avenue and Alder Street in Seattle’s Central District will begin in 2017.
-The new center is scheduled to open in 2020.
+The new center will open in late 2019, and the parking garage is scheduled to open in 2021.